azukashi/exxyll/README.md

-# Exxyll with discord.js@dev
+# Exxyll v2

-This repo is contains all source code of exxyll at discord.js v13 / discord.js master branch.
+This repository contains all Source Code of Exxyll at Discord.js v13.0.0

-# Note

-- Buat normal commands, belum ku-tambahin apa apa.
-Baru slash commands nya aja :v

 # Status

-In progress (accumulated 4% of 100%)
+In Development (accumulated 12% of 100%)

 # Todo

 To-do schedule for this project.
-Check if you're done with the tasks.
+Check with `[x]` if you're done with the tasks.

 Note :